Yoctol/bottender/docs/channel-telegram-setup.md

 };
 ```

-The default webhook path is `/webhooks/telegram`, but you can set your own webhook path by `path` field.
+The default webhook path is `/webhooks/telegram`.
+You can set your own webhook path in the `path` field.

 ## Complete Telegram Channel Settings

 To make Telegram bots work, you have to setup 2 values:
 - Telegram Access Token